szilvaa/acadio-tutorials/tutorial4/readme.md

   "ActivityId": "PlotToPDF"
 }
 ```
 Note the `Status` output argument.
-The service will execute an HTTP PUT operation with a json that contains the status of the workitem.
+The service will execute an HTTP PUT operation with a json request body that contains the status of the workitem.
 Note that you can also use POST if desired.